amrllkmn/personal-site/content/posts/what-i-learned-from-building/index.md

 summary: Why you should try building an app.
 It's cool.
 Really.
 ---

+> TL;DR: Building your own apps help you learn how to manage projects, pick up new skills, and even sharpen your problem solving skills.

 You can learn a lot from building and deploying an app.
 I just finished building a URL shortener web application with Rails and Next.js (it's currently [live](https://url-shortener-ui.vercel.app/)).
 Looking back, I realised that I came out of the project with a few key takeaways that are very valuable to a software engineer.
 I'd like to share them with you guys:

 ## Project management